truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 {{< include file="/static/includes/MinIOEnterpriseConfig2.md" >}}

 ### Understanding MinIO App Settings
-The following section provides more detailed explanations of the settings fin each section of the **Install MinIO** configuration screen.
+The following section provides more detailed explanations of the settings in each section of the **Install MinIO** configuration screen.

 #### Application Name Settings
 Accept the default value or enter a name in **Application Name** field.